Michael Jackson fandom: Reaction to second sexual abuse allegations

 Fans continued to support Jackson in the 2005 trial.
 Fans unfavorably felt about the media coverage of the case accusing it of being biased, demonizing Jackson and jeopardizing his chances for a fair trial.
 They came in throngs from all over the world to gather outside the Santa Barbara County Courthouse in Santa Maria during jury selection holding signs of support.
 Some continued to show their support when Jackson was hospitalized with flu, gathering outside the Marian Medical Center where he was staying.
 Jackson's fans continued to show their support throughout his trial.

+Global fan presence

+Jackson's influence spans the globe, with active fan communities in numerous countries and territories.
+This section highlights nations where his legacy remains prominent, through physical visits, tribute events, posthumous honors, mourning, or ongoing fan-driven recognition.